 Placental-site trophoblastic tumors and epithelioid trophoblastic tumors are very rare.

 Women who have a hydatidiform mole feel as if they are pregnant.
 But because hydatidiform moles grow much faster than a fetus, the abdomen becomes larger much faster than it does in a normal pregnancy.
 Severe nausea and vomiting and vaginal bleeding are common.
 As parts of the mole deteriorate, small amounts of tissue, which resemble a bunch of grapes, may pass through the vagina.
 These symptoms indicate the need for prompt evaluation by a doctor.

 Hydatidiform moles can cause serious complications, including the following:

 Very high blood pressure with increased protein in the urine (preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
 Eclampsia... read more )

 If choriocarcinoma develops, women may have other symptoms, caused by spread (metastasis) to other parts of the body.

 Blood tests to measure the level of human chorionic gonadotropin (hCG—a hormone normally produced early in pregnancy) are done.
-If a hydatidiform mole is present, the level is usually very high because the mole produces a large amount of this hormone.
+If a hydatidiform mole or another type of gestational trophoblastic disease is present, the level is usually very high because these tumors produce a large amount of this hormone.